ScreenStaring/shopify-dev-tools/README.md

        storefront, sf              Storefront API utilities
        variant, var, v             List metafields for the given variant help, h                     Shows a list of commands or help for one command

     OPTIONS:
        --help, -h  show help (default: false)

+#### Charges

+    NAME:
+       sdt charges - Do things with charges (only recurring for now)

+    USAGE:
+       sdt charges command [command options] [arguments...]

+    COMMANDS:
+       ls, l    List the shop's recurring charges or the recurring charges given by the specified IDs help, h  Shows a list of commands or help for one command

+    OPTIONS:
+       --help, -h  show help (default: false)